susanyang17/doc/tutorial/editor.md

 ![](/assets/images/tutorial/keikaiUi.png)

-Keikai has a familiar spreadsheet UI interface, end users can edit the spreadsheet in the way they already know, such as changing cell content, font, color, format, formulas, copy/paste, and more.
+Keikai has a familiar spreadsheet UI interface, end users can view and edit the spreadsheet in the way they already know, such as changing cell content, font, color, format, formulas, copy/paste, and more.